Skip to main content

 Medical history and physical exam

-If there's reason to suspect that you might have bile duct cancer, your doctor will want to take your complete medical history to check for risk factors and to learn more about your symptoms.
+If there's reason to suspect you might have bile duct cancer, your doctor will want to take your complete medical history to check for risk factors and learn more about your symptoms.

 A physical exam is done to look for signs of bile duct cancer or other health problems.
-If bile duct cancer is suspected, the exam will focus mostly on the abdomen (belly) to check for any lumps, tenderness, or build-up of fluid.
-The skin and the white part of the eyes will be checked for jaundice (a yellowish color).
+If bile duct cancer is suspected, the exam will focus mostly on your abdomen (belly) to check for any lumps, tenderness, or build-up of fluid.
+Your skin and the whites of your eyes will be checked for jaundice (a yellowish color).
+Your stool and urine will be checked for changes in color.

-If symptoms and/or the results of the physical exam suggest you might have bile duct cancer, tests will be done.
+If your symptoms and/or the results of your physical exam suggest you might have bile duct cancer, tests will be done.
 These could include lab tests, imaging tests, and other procedures.

 Blood tests